 Any owner, including one of the owners of a multiple party (or joint, as applicable) account, may add owners or authorized signers to an account; provided, however, we have the right to require the signature of all owners to make the change.
 Only under special circumstances and subject to our prior approval may an owner remove another owner from an account.
 No change in owners or authorized signers is effective until we have received written notice of the change and have had adequate time to approve and act on it.

 How do we calculate interest for an interest-bearing account?
 The terms related to any interest earned on your account are provided separately in the applicable Truth In Savings Disclosure for your account.

-Can we require prior notice before you close a negotiable order of withdrawal (“NOW”) account?
+Can we require prior notice before you withdraw from a savings or money market account?